On this page:

 Feel free to further explore gnu-radiocompanion and/or make changes to the GNU Radio flow graph.

-Note, however, that Powder does not persist any changes that you make, or data that you generate, in an experiment.
-So, if you create anything during an experiment that you want to keep, you need to copy it off your experimental node(s) before you terminate the experiment.
+A word of warning: Powder does not persist any changes that you make, or data that you generate, in an experiment.
+So, if you create anything during an experiment that you want to keep, you need to copy it off your experimental node(s) before you terminate the experiment (you can use scp, rsync, or a similar tool).

 screenshots/powder/powder-runvnc9.png